Blobfolio/blob-domain/README.md

 &nbsp;

-The following static methods exist if you didn't want to initialize an object.
+The following static methods exist if you don't want to initialize an object.

 ### ::parse_host()